women-who-software/monthly-tech-night/README.md

 ### Speakers Wanted

 We are always on the lookout for speakers for this meetup!
 Have you learned something new or neat about javascript or related tech?
 Did you complete a JS related project and would like to practice talking about it for interviews?
 Solidify your new knowledge and presentation skills by doing a lightning talk for your fellow awesome women who code members.
 This is a great way to exercise those speaking skills in a low-stress welcoming enviroment and get involved in our amazing community.
-Please contact Jen Winer @ jenwiner@womenwhocode.com, or DM her in [slack](https://docs.google.com/forms/d/e/1FAIpQLSfXD-WAi01pdtE5o5qgkqRUudV3ykfcLCslCUeTR7UNQRycXQ/viewform), if you are interested in speaking!
+Please contact us denver@womenwhocode.com, or DM @Jen in [slack](https://docs.google.com/forms/d/e/1FAIpQLSfXD-WAi01pdtE5o5qgkqRUudV3ykfcLCslCUeTR7UNQRycXQ/viewform), if you are interested in speaking!

 ### Helpful Links: